Frequently asked questions about ArcGIS Survey123 are listed below.

 Using Survey123, you can bring your own XLSForms into ArcGIS.

-A survey is composed of multiple items in your ArcGIS account.
+A survey is composed of multiple ArcGIS items.
+For each survey, Survey123 creates a folder in your ArcGIS account named Survey-SurveyName that contains the following:

 The following minimum privileges are required to publish a survey: